merely-useful/r-rse/CONTRIBUTING.md

 As an example, final exercises are written in a way to emphasis building the kenyaweather package rather than letting the instructor decide.

+- While many of the content is targeted to a course setting, we refer to the content as "book" and not "course" to keep it more generic.

 ### Markdown-related

 - When referring to links, use `[text][label]`  and put the URL itself in